 The BBC forced employees to sign gag orders in order to prevent them from revealing the truth regarding bullying and sexual harassment, as well as to silence potential whistle blowers.
 The BBC also paid executives more than they were contractually owed.

 Neanderthals were once thought to be brutish, stupid apes who properly became extinct as we humans rose to our proper place in the world.
-Now we know that Neanderthals were more intelligent than their cousins who traveled north to Europe.
-We also know that instead of dying out, Neanderthals interbred with African humans, with all non-Africans today possessing 1-4% Neanderthal DNA.
-Denisovans are another group of humans which died out, but only after interbreeding with Neanderthals and African humans.
-Our mix of African human, Neanderthal, and Denisovan DNA explains quite a bit regarding genetic diseases and explains why classical music originated in Europe.
+Now we know that Neanderthals were more intelligent than Africans who traveled north to Europe.
+We also know that instead of dying out, Neanderthals interbred with Africans, with all non-Africans today possessing 1-4% Neanderthal DNA.
+Denisovans are another group of humans which died out, but only after interbreeding with Neanderthals and Africans.
+The European-American mix of African, Neanderthal, and Denisovan DNA explains quite a bit regarding genetic diseases, intelligence, and why classical music originated in Europe.
 The cave in Bruniquel, France, proves that Neanderthals had mastered fire so well that they regularly used it to design and build complex structures, the purpose of which still eludes us.
+This story will play out for many years to come for the simple reason that glaciers destroyed most of the evidence, with caves serving as DNA sanctuaries.

 Sophie Scholl was a founding member of the White Rose, a small group in Germany formed during Hitler's reign of terror, mainly protesting the murder of Jews which was well known within Germany.
 She was executed at age 21 in 1943 for distributing leaflets exhorting her fellow student to resist the murderous Nazi Party.
 The second White Rose leaflet stated: "Since the conquest of Poland 300,000 Jews have been murdered, a crime against human dignity ...
 Germans encourage fascist criminals if no chord within them cries out at the sight of such deeds.
 An end in terror is preferable to terror without end."